 Kym Dildine and Natalie Caples pose for a photo.
-The two made the transition to CEO of the Central California Food bank earlier this year.
+The two made the transition to CEO of the Central California Food bank last year.
 Photo contributed.

 Written by Donald A. Promnitz

 Lauri King and Stacy Rianda have a lot in common.
 In fact, one might call them kindred spirits.

 The two have worked together as deputy managers for The Big Fresno Fair for the last ten years, and they share more than a title.
 In fact, the two joked that they’re like twins “separated at birth by 13 years.”
 So when longtime CEO John Alkire transitioned to leading the Fair’s foundation in September, it made sense for the pair to take over running the operation together.

 “Lauri and I often say that we share a brain because we do say the same things a lot of the time,” Rianda said.
 “We occasionally dress alike without even knowing — it is very odd.”

 Rianda and King aren’t the only ones taking on this style of management and navigating it successfully.
 Co-CEO management has found a place in the Central Valley.
 It takes a special bond between the two heads of a company to make it work, but for those who can, it can be an effective model to increase a company’s leadership abilities.